Let’s Spritz It Up with Simple Summer Italian Cocktails

 greg-ball-euro-travel-coach.jpg

 Greg Ball – Greg is co-founder and partner of Euro Travel Coach (ETC), which crafts custom European vacations for independent travelers and leads small group tours to Europe.
 In his previous life he taught Woodwinds and Jazz at the university level for 30 years.
-As a professor he took his bands to England, Ireland, Czech Republic, Austria, Switzerland, and England.
-Since “retiring” he and his wife/ETC co-founder Betsy travel Europe nine months out of the year.
+As a professor he took his bands to Italy, Ireland, Czech Republic, Austria, Switzerland, and England.
+Since “retiring” in 2017, he and his wife/ETC co-founder Betsy have been traveling through Europe for up to nine months of the year.
 Together they have visited over 40 countries and counting!
 He loves cooking, hiking, listening and playing music, and wine and holds a Level 3 certification from the Wine and Spirits Education Trust.